FRACTAL-GAME-STUDIOS/fractal_boilerplate_lua_angular/readme.md

-# Fractal Game Studio - Angular Lua Boilerplate
+# Fractal Game Studios - Angular Lua Boilerplate

 This repository is a basic boilerplate for getting started with Angular in NUI.
 It contains several helpful utilities and was generated with the [Angular CLI](https://github.com/angular/angular-cli).
 The project is set up with SCSS as stylesheet format.
 It is for both browser and in-game based development workflows.